GreptimeTeam/docs/docs/faq-and-others/faq.md

 GreptimeDB is focused on time-series data (or metrics) right now.
 It may support log and tracing storage in the future.

-## How is GreptimeDB's performance compared to other solutions?
-GreptimeDB is still in its early stage and under rapid iterations.
-We are still optimizing our performance and enriching the features.
-Performance benchmark will be posted on our website as soon as it's ready.
-Please stay tuned.
-## How is the performance of GreptimeDB when used for non-time-series DB tables?
-GreptimeDB supports SQL and can deal with non-time-series data, especially efficient for high concurrent and throughput data writing.
-However, we develop GreptimeDB for a specific domain ( time-series scenarios), and it doesn't support transactions and can't delete data efficiently.

 ## When will GreptimeDB release its first GA version?
 The current version is not at the production level yet and there is a milestone for our future development.
 You can check our milestone [here](https://github.com/GreptimeTeam/greptimedb/milestone/2).